rodriguezgloria/DH110/README.md

 ---
 ### Airbnb (https://www.airbnb.com)
->**Description:** Airbnb is a booking website for vacation hotels/home rentals for travelors.
-It also offers the option to book a variety of local experienses hosted by members of the community to explore the area further.
-These accomodations are available across various countries in the world.
+>**Description:** Airbnb is a booking website for vacation hotels/home rentals for travelers who are visiting local or internation destinations.
+It also offers the option to book a variety of local experienses hosted by members of the community rather than commercialized companies so visitors can explore the area further and support the community directly.
+These accomodations are available across a multitude of countries in the world.
 <img src="./images/airbnbScreenshot.png" width ="1000px">
 > **Overall Evaluation:**